Seniors Guidebook to Safety and Security

 - Should a passing motorist stop, stay in your car and ask him/her to send help back to you.

-In the world of fraud prevention and investigation, the two most used phrases are "buyer beware" and "you do not get something for nothing".
-Commit those phrases to memory and repeat them to yourself whenever you receive any solicitation, particularly when it is by telephone.
-Do not send any amount of money to someone you have never met until you actually receive what you have been promised.
+In the world of fraud prevention and investigation, the two most used phrases are "buyer beware" and "you don't get something for nothing".
+Remember those phrases and repeat them to yourself whenever you receive any solicitation, particularly when it is by telephone.
+Don't send any amount of money to someone you have never met until you actually receive what you have been promised.
+Also keep in mind when an offer is too good to be true, it probably is.

 If you believe you have fallen victim to a scam, call and report the incident to your local police.

 As a consumer, you must recognize both the risk and responsibility involved with each transaction you make.
-Whether you are dealing with a door-to-door salesperson, telephone solicitor or through the mail, you are taking a risk.
+Whether you are dealing with a door-to-door salesperson, telephone solicitor, through the mail or online activities, you are taking a risk.

-It is your responsibility to be alert, to be familiar with common consumer frauds and well informed on tips that may prevent you from becoming a victim of consumer fraud.
+It is your responsibility to be alert, to be familiar with common frauds and scams, and to be well informed on tips that may prevent you from becoming a victim of fraud.

 In this section...